 Though the follow through from Covid-19 practically suggests the city is at its greatest turning point in history even if dark horizons still await us in the shadows.
 Freedom from economic diktat beckons but so does its opposite.
 Empty buildings will be there for seizure according to the multiplicity of human desire at the same time as they could be vulnerable to the most unscrupulous predators.
 Shark landlordism could also have a bit of a comeback enabled by bully boy thuggery demanding rent payment on the dot.
 Equally liberated space could be prey to evolving County Lines drugs Mafioso brutally and randomly killing inhabitants at the drop of a hat; a Mafioso even more addicted to grabbing the last penny against a startling backdrop suggestive of brilliant possibilities: the on-going collapse of money hopefully transitioning to the gift society.
 This necessitates the formation of ‘never work’ anarcho-brigades democratically mandated by a collective occupying base.
 These brigades (for want of a better term) must be anti-machismo skilled in fighting inheriting - perhaps -the best of ancient chivalric Courtly Code traditions ever at the ready.....and so on.

 When do we start?
 Today of course - in determined inauspicious, anti-egotistical ways slowly but surely getting rid of consumerism within ourselves individually and collectively.
 Do we really need much more than basics regarding food, clothes, heating, a roof over our heads plus essential whatevers; the latter, more precisely intimated by Rimbaud in his stunning line from A Season in Hell, “I am a thousand times the richer, let us be as miserly as the sea”?
 And while we are reshaping our lives let’s get rid of the car and the preponderance of Internet second life (except as a means of spontaneous organisation and/or communicating initiatives, etc).
 Let’s rediscover nature through a fumbling growing oneness with wilding pointing towards a withering away of industrialised agriculture as autonomous collective un-farming is re-imagined and practised together with the development of cunningly disguised slaughter-free, vitro cell-based ‘cultured meats’ aided by water, air and carbon dioxide which radical chemistry extols and which even a MSM figure like George Monbiot goes along with.
-(In parentheses, at least it’s a welcome change from chemistry’s glyphosate alliance with Big Agric and Big Pharma though we also now have to note that monopolies such as Cargill have recently taken more than an interest in ‘cultured meats’.
+(In parentheses, at least it’s a welcome change from chemistry’s glyphosate alliance with Big Agric and Big Pharma though we also now have to note that monopolies such as Cargill have recently taken more than an interest in ‘cultured meats’ (although isn't "conned meat" a more catchy tune?)
 Yet again recuperation rears its ugly head!)
 Regardless, such an authentic basis also allows for a growing sensitivity towards each other’s real needs as screen-life collapses in over giving up on itself as something-like a dialectically complex humanely sensual joyous life is seized for the first time ever on the earth as a transitional universal basic income (the last edict of the last bureaucrat perhaps?) is ushered in heralding the dawn of a world without money, states, government and hierarchies.
 How do we, how will we experience this subjectively?
 Perhaps like the following: